absdnd/jpeg_dc_detection/README.md

 - Then execute `./code/data_creation/data_maker.m` to create the Compressed_UCID_gray_full dataset.

-- Execute  `./code/data_creation/patch_maker.m` , to create the training and testing 8 x 8 patches.
+- Execute  `./code/data_creation/patch_maker.m` , to create the training and testing 8 x 8 patches, with both `train = True` and `train = False`.

-- After this please execute `./code/data_creation/save_error_images.m` in order to create all the error images.
+- After this please execute `./code/data_creation/save_error_images.m` in order to create all the error images for the generated patches.

 The file structure after saving the dataset would be as follows,